 Atom Finance does a little bit of everything, but it leaves a lot of major gaps for traders to fall through.
 The Sandbox modeling is arguably its best and most unique feature, but the platform doesn’t really capitalize on it.
 You can’t access your saved models throughout the platform, for example when comparing multiple companies’ fundamentals or analyzing the stocks in your portfolio.
 That dramatically limits the usefulness of creating custom models, although they’re still very valuable for analyzing a single investment.

 The news and portfolio tracking features of Atom Finance are nothing special.
-In fact, there are many better free or inexpensive stock news aggregators.
+In fact, there are much better free or inexpensive stock news aggregators.
 There are also plenty of free portfolio trackers that offer more robust features than Atom Finance’s tracker, including the ability to input trades manually.
 That said, I was a fan of Atom Finance’s interface.
 It is very clean and easy to use.

 What Type of Trader Is Atom Finance Best For?